What are the camp sessions?

 Are there any additional fees or charges?

 Special Events, Friday pizza, snacks, camp shirt, and more are included in the camp fee.
 But there are additional fees for before/aftercare, camp field trips, extra t-shirts, or if you choose to tip the counselors.
-There is also a snack machine at the pool area so your child can purchase products if he/she brings money.
+There is also a snack machine at the pool area so your child can purchase snacks if he/she brings money.

 What about water and sunscreen?

 We have water fountains and water jugs placed around the camp property.
 We teach the importance of hydration during staff training and take many water breaks throughout the day.
 We encourage campers to bring water bottles and fill them throughout the day.
 We suggest you apply sunscreen to your camper before coming in the morning and it will be reapplied after instructional and/or free swim periods.

 Every staff member is thoroughly interviewed and references are checked upon being hired.
 We also require that all staff pass the national criminal and child abuse background check and online workshop on recognizing child abuse.
 Our staff is also CPR certified.

 What do I need to send to camp every week?

 Campers should wear sneakers and his/her camp shirt every day.
 We recommend that the camper wear a bathing suit to camp under their clothes.
 (Girls- 2-piece bathing suit) In their backpack, campers should pack an additional bathing suit/towel, flip flops to wear to/from the pool, sunscreen and a water bottle.

 We believe that competition provides great opportunities for both teaching and learning.
 Our campers learn more than how to handle success and failure; they learn merits of hard work, sportsmanship, and perseverance.
 We teach campers to strive to be their best, as we focus on attitude and being positive.